Top 10 Highest Paying Healthcare Administration Jobs In The US

 Job prospects & salary

-According to PayScale, the average annual salary for a chief nursing officer is $135,781.
-This number differs depending on the years of experience, location, and other factors.
-The job outlook for chief nursing officers is projected to grow 22%, according to the BLS.
+The average annual wage for a chief nursing officer, according to PayScale, is $135,781.
+Depending on the years of experience, the location, and other elements, this number varies.
+According to the BLS, the employment outlook for chief nursing officers is expected to increase by 22%.

 4. Health information technology specialist